Live Evolution DVD

 9/30/2003 - Review by: Frank Hill

-From the Moore Theater, Queensryche are onstage for the DVD "Live Evolution" as musicians in a play that is more subdued drama than the action movie of of the Mindcrime Days.
+From the Moore Theater, Queensryche are onstage for the DVD "Live Evolution" as musicians in a play that is more subdued drama than the action movie of the Mindcrime Days.

 Unlike the stereotypical, long-haired metal crowd, the audience appears to be middle-class and attentive.
 They are the diehards who were there during the commercial highs (Empire) and the less public days.
-They are rewarded for loyalty with a great set of career-spanning songs.
+They are rewarded for their loyalty with a great set of career-spanning songs.

 Highlights - The hot opening of NM156 and Pamela Moore joining the band for the epic "Suite Sister Mary"

 Criticisms - There could have been a few more of the speedier numbers.
 "Queen of the Reich" is really the only one.